-- 1. Consult on and launch, a new Community Engagement Strategy.
+- Consult on and launch, a new Community Engagement Strategy.
 The focus of our approach will be about building relationships and the basis of our way of working is Asset Based Community Development (ABCD) which will put people at its heart and be built on trust, inclusion and collaboration. - 2.
 Provide advice and information in a way that is accessible and meets individual needs. - 3.
 Engagement and consultation is accessible to enable people to participate in the decision making process. - 4.
 Engage with local residents by increasing opportunities for individuals, including those seldom heard, and communities to participate and engage in our Council's services and projects. - 5.
-Review and monitor the information on our website so that it meets the Public Sector Accessibility Regulations 2018. - 6.
-Pay due regard to the guidance provided by the Ombudsman on accessibility. - 7.
+Communicate updates to partners concerning and detailing current Council strategy and services to enable the provision of a reliable source to which partners can refer.
+As appropriate, this may be a revised notification to a relevant section within the Council's website for information. - 6.
+Review and monitor the information on our website so that it meets the Public Sector Accessibility Regulations 2018. - 7.
+Pay due regard to the guidance provided by the Ombudsman on accessibility. - 8.
 Ensure that the outcome of Equality Impact Assessments are summarised within the Council's decision making and available upon request, unless they contain exempt information to protect an individual's identity